svapreddy/clearx/README.md

 #### `store.shift(path)`

-Removes the value from the start of the array at the given path.
+`store.shift` is similar to the Array shift method.
+It removes the value from the start of the array at the given path.

 ```javascript
 store.shift('nums')